UK seeks unity at G7 meeting over Russia's 'malign behavior'

 “There have been decisions made by the free world...in the short term to obtain cheap energy or cheap financing, and that has a long-term cost for freedom and democracy,” she said.
 “And we can’t make that mistake again.”

 The weekend meeting is the final major event of Britain’s year-long G-7 presidency.
-The diplomats in Liverpool also plan to discuss lagging efforts to vaccinate the world against the coronavirus and China’s muscle-flexing in the Indo-Pacific.
+The diplomats in Liverpool also plan to discuss lagging efforts to vaccinate the world against the coronavirus, tensions in the western Balkans, Afghanistan and North Korea and China's muscle-flexing in the Indo-Pacific region.

 Truss warned this week that the Vienna talks are “the last chance for Iran to sign up” again to the deal, which was meant to rein in Tehran's nuclear program in return for loosened economic sanctions.
 It faltered after then-President Donald Trump pulled the U.S. out of the agreement in 2018 and Iran began ramping up its uranium enrichment.

-Note: This version has been corrected to show that Truss and Blinken met late Friday, not Saturday.